-Who: Mona Ochoa-Horshok, LPC What: Confidential Counseling Cost: Free to Residents, Fellows, and UASOM-Tuscaloosa Medical Students When: Two evenings a month, between 5:30 and 7:30 pm Where: UMC - Please contact Mona for an appointment.
+Who: Mona Ochoa-Horshok, LPC What: Confidential Counseling Cost: Free to Residents, Fellows, and UASOM-Tuscaloosa Medical Students When: Two evenings a month, between 5:30 and 7:30 pm; and as needed Where: UMC - Please contact Mona for an appointment.
 Appointments: mochoahorshok@gmail.com or Call/Text (205) 393-9029

 Physicians have a higher frequency of drug abuse, burnout, affective disorders, and marital disharmony than other people of similar social standing.
 Suicide is more frequent among physicians, possibly because doctors are reluctant to acknowledge illness or difficulties.
 The faculty of CCHS recognizes the potential for emotional difficulties among trainees and the need for assistance.
 Physicians in training who are having difficulty may bring this to the attention of the Residency Director or their Advisor without fear of consequence or disapproval.
 Confidentiality is important.
-Trainees are encouraged to consult with the psychiatry and behavioral medicine faculty in CCHS.
+Trainees are encouraged to consult with psychiatry and behavioral medicine providers as needed.

-The College also provides trainees a wellness tracker tool at no charge.
+The College also provides trainees a wellness tracker tool, the Wellbeing Index, at no charge.
 Interested trainees should consult Dr. John Burkhardt (jeburkhardt@ua.edu) for further detail.